yeeerssik/kbtu-ml-book/_sources/README.md

 The amount of information is enormous nowadays and it is continuously growing.
 See [resources](./resources.md) to observe only a tiny fraction of machine learning content available on the Web.
 Isn't it enough?
 Why should we create one more piece of content?

-There are a lot of Holy Wars about education and all around it.
-Leaving it aside, I personally formulate the main purpose of education as follows:
+There were a lot of Holy Wars about education and all around it.
+Leaving them aside, I personally formulate the main purpose of education as follows:

 ```{admonition} The Fundamental Goal of Education
 Create conditions allowing students to acquire knowldedge and skills at the desired level in the shortest possible period of time.